 While many of us are familiar with the words grand jury, we're not quite well-versed with what they do.

 First things first, a grand jury does not decide if the subject of the investigation is guilty.
 Members of the grand jury can range between 16 to 23 and they hear the witnesses that are brought before them by an ADA or an assistant district attorney.
-They then decide one of three things: hand an indictment, find that there isn't enough evidence to go to trial or they can transfer the case to the lower courts if they decide that the case is more a misdemeanor than a felony.
+They then decide one of three things: hand in an indictment, find that there isn't enough evidence to go to trial or they can transfer the case to the lower courts if they decide that the case is more a misdemeanor than a felony.
 A grand jury only hears criminal cases, not civil ones.

 For a grand jury to reach a quorum — the minimum number of members in a group — they need 17 votes.
 To either indict or dismiss a case, they need 12 votes.
 Grand jury sessions are done in secret.
 It's a misdemeanor offense if a juror reveals what happens in the jury room.